Last updated: 2/4/2024

 What was the highest gold price ever and throughout history?

 If you want to know the all-time high gold price, you’re in the right place.
-Not only will we cover the question “What is the highest price of gold in history?”
-We’ll also cover essential and notable time periods for gold.
+Not only will we cover the question “What is the highest price of gold in history?” but we’ll also cover essential and notable time periods for gold.
 But let’s answer the most burning question first:

 What is the highest price gold has been?